nwg-piotr/sgtk-menu/README.md

 # sgtk-menu
-This project is an attempt to create a simple menu, that behaves decently on sway, but also on i3 window manager.
+This project is an attempt to create a simple menu, that behaves decently on **sway**, but also on **i3** window manager.
-The menu may also be used in some floating WMs, but I only use Openbox, and don't test it elsewhere.
+The menu may also be used in some **floating WMs**, but I only use Openbox, and don't test it elsewhere.

-It uses `pygobject` to create a themeable, searchable gtk3-based system menu w/ some optional features.
+**sgtk-menu uses `pygobject` to create a themeable, searchable, gtk3-based system menu w/ some optional features**.

 ## Features